genchildren/TeamHACKAGE_app/README.md

 path to apk: app/build/outputs/apk/debug/app-debug.apk simply install this app using this apk.

+System requirements: smartphone with Android 5.0 or higher

-App has been tested on real devices with Android 7.0+ and on genymotion android emulator.
+App has been tested on Genymotion android emulator on different devices with android 5.0+.